vaccovecrana/metolithe/README.md

 - [ ] How are primary key fields assigned and extracted.
 - [ ] Strategies for choosing primary key component fields (or not at all).
 - [ ] `int` vs `Integer`, when to use which?
+- [ ] How to handle schema migrations with Liquibase generated change sets.

 Entities which do not define a primary key field can only be saved, loaded or deleted using one of its attributes.
 Therefore, calls to `update` or `merge` on a DAO instance will fail.